IDFC-Institute/mumbai-covid-data/README.md

 Note: All data provided as-is from BMC's COVID-19 response War Room Dashboard and may contain errors or be incomplete.

+For queries, please reach out to harsh.pachisia@idfcinstitute.org or sridhar.ganapathy@idfcinstitute.org.

 ### This list contains datasets extracted and published so far and will be updated as new datasets are added.